Can't find what you're looking for?

 Your registration fee covers rental fees for audio-visual equipment, speaker fees, and operational costs.
 Generally, your registration fee also covers the following:

-- Monday -- Plated luncheon and keynote speaker, beverage breaks, late-afternoon reception with presentations
+- Monday -- Luncheon and keynote speaker, beverage breaks, late-afternoon reception

-- Tuesday -- Continental breakfast, lunch buffet with presentations, beverage breaks
+- Tuesday -- Continental breakfast, luncheon with keynote speaker, beverage breaks

 Yes.
 One-day registration will again be available in 2022.
-Registration will open in January 2022.
+Visit the registration page to see all rates.

 Contact the lead institution at firstname.lastname@example.org.